Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 At this first centre he purchases a few things from Big W and then walks back to near where he got off the bus to go to SupaCheap Auto.
 Here gets three containers of gear oil to do some more changes on the sail drives.
 He catches the bus back, taking a bit over two hours to do his chores.
 Kelly has been given some tablets for her cough.

-After she got back, Kelly put on some washing.
+After she gets back, Kelly puts on some washing.
 She later does two more loads when washers are free and then dries it all.
-We later dispose of the engine and sail drive oil and Michael exchanges some books at the laundry.
+We later dispose of the engine and sail drive oil in the marina's courtesy tanks and Michael exchanges some books at the laundry.
 This now has much better books than it did three weeks ago, just shows what happens if you put some good ones in like we did.

 We walk up to Coles and Kelly purchases some food items and Michael gets some more beer.
 After we get back we fill the water tanks and change the sail drive oil once more.
 We also give back to Eloise, the daughter of our friend Colette, the seven books she gave Michael to read two weeks ago.